| || member for 14 years, 9 months, 20 days|

 Find A Grave has been around for over ten years.
 Our stated goal has always been to remain a free site for everyone.
 We have no plans on changing that.
 Additionally, we claim no copyright or 'ownership' of any photos that are posted to Find A Grave.
 THEY REMAIN YOUR PROPERTY.
 If we were to turn evil and start charging people to view YOUR photos against your wishes, you would have every LEGAL RIGHT to demand that we remove them.
 But we're not planning on turning evil, so it shouldn't be an issue."

-Do not copy, or post to any website, any of the pictures that I've added to Find-a-Grave Memorials without getting my permission first thank you.
+Please Do not copy, or post to any website, any of the pictures that I've added to Find-a-Grave Memorials without getting my permission first thank you.

 |Find A Grave Friends|